Neackow/ESP32/README.md

-# ESP32
-Code for the ESP32 - Motor controller
+# Code of the Raspberry Pi Pico W

+Repository of all the code destined to the Raspberry Pi Pico W. This code should work for any micro-controller (ESP32, Arduino, etc.)
-It turns out that historically, I was to use an ESP32, but it was not well suited for my application.
-I am using now a Raspberry Pi Pico W, more powerful and working.
-Name not changed to avoid any kind of git problems.
+Historically, an ESP32 NodeMCU-32S was used, but it was not well suited for the application.
+Now, a Raspberry Pi Pico W is used.
+The name of the repository was not changed to avoid any kind of git problems.

-Explain what are all the subfolders.
+This repository is composed of the following folders:
+  *